suvadityamuk/EventManagementDiscordBot/README.md

 # Event Management Discord Bot

 A *Discord bot* written in Python that can be used to control event management on a Discord server.
+Made originally for GDSC MPSTME CodeWars

 Commands List:
 ----